the skillseed difference

 2. Frameworks to navigate emotions and change patterns

-3. Frameworks and vocabulary to increase emotional literacy
+3. Tools to increase emotional literacy

 2 hours - Theory and hands-on team activities

-Being able to hold space for powerful, difficult, and important conversations is a skill that is indispensable for leaders, employers, educators, parents… or anyone who works with people-centred processes.
+Being able to hold space for powerful, difficult, and important conversations is a skill that is indispensable for leaders, employers, educators, parents, or anyone who works with people-centred processes.